 Sharps injuries are a significant injury and health hazard for laboratorians and animal care workers and are most often preventable.
-A penetration of the skin with a biologically contaminated sharp device is one of the most effected means of transmitting infectious agents.
-These injuries also result in number of direct and indirect organizational costs (CDC ‘Stop Sticks’ campaign).
+A penetration of the skin with a biologically contaminated sharp device is one of the most effective means of transmitting infectious agents.
+These injuries also result in a number of direct and indirect organizational costs (CDC ‘Stop Sticks’ campaign).
 In a laboratory or animal care setting, the potential for exposure to zoonotic agents must always be considered.

 A sharp is an item that is designed to cut or puncture skin.
 Sharps include unused, disinfected or contaminated, needles, syringes with needles, scalpel blades, lancets and razor blades.
 Broken vials and slides with infectious agents or human blood are also considered sharps.
 The need for the use of sharps in science has diminished over time with the advancement of instrumentation and other life science-related procedures but there still remains a legitimate need for sharps use.